WPBeginner

 add_filter( 'comments_open', 'filter_media_comment_status', 10 , 2 );

-Disable WordPress Comments the Easy Way Using a Plugin
+Disable WordPress Comments Using a Free Plugin

 It allows you to completely disable comments everywhere on your WordPress site.
 You can also disable them on specific post types like posts, pages, media, and others.
 It also removes the comment form and stops displaying existing comments.

-Disable Comments Plugin
+Disable Comments

-After activating the plugin, head over to Settings » Disable Comments from the left sidebar of your admin panel.
+After activating the plugin, let’s head over to Settings » Disable Comments from the left sidebar of your admin panel.

-If you want to remove comments only from the media attachments, then you can select On certain post types radio button and then check the Media checkbox.
+For example, if you want to remove comments only from the media attachments, then you can select ‘On Specific Post Types’ radio button and then check the ‘Media’ checkbox.

 You can do the same if you only want to turn off comments on WordPress pages.
 Using the plugin is the easiest way to disable comments on WordPress pages.

-When you’re done, simply click on the Save Changes to complete the process.
+When you’re done, simply click ‘Save Changes’ to complete the process.

-Remove “Comments Are Closed” in WordPress
+Remove ‘Comments Are Closed’ in WordPress

 You can ask your theme developer to fix this because this is not a standard compliant approach.